yaroslavyaroslav/OpenAI-sublime-text/README.md

 # OpenAI Sublime Text Plugin
 ## Abstract

-OpenAI Suggestion is a Sublime Text 4 plugin that uses the OpenAI natural language processing (NLP) model to provide suggestions for editing code within the Sublime Text editor.
+OpenAI Completion is a Sublime Text 4 plugin that uses the OpenAI natural language processing (NLP) model to provide suggestions for editing code within the Sublime Text editor.

 ## Features
 - Append suggested text to selected code